tartabit/compact-binary-protocol/protocol.md

 This protocol is independent of the specific modem AT commands used in the sample application.
 Only the UDP payload format is specified here.

 ## Common Packet Header
-Every packet starts with a fixed header followed by a common timestamp:
+Every packet starts with a fixed header that now includes a common timestamp:
 - Version: 1 byte
     - Current value: 1
 - Command: 2 bytes
     - Two ASCII characters.
 If the logical command is a single character, the second byte is a null ("\0").
-Examples: "T\0", "C\0", "P+", "A\0".
+Examples: "T\0", "C\0", "A\0", "U+", "U-".
 - Transaction ID: 2 bytes (uint16, big-endian)
     - Sequence number for matching requests and acknowledgments.
 Wraps modulo 65536.
 - Device ID: variable (packed BCD), prefixed by a 1-byte length
     - Encoding: decimal digits packed two per byte, low nibble = first digit, high nibble = second digit.
 If the number of digits is odd (e.g., 15), prepend a leading 0 nibble to make an even number of nibbles (example below).
-    - Example: "358419511056392" -> 03 58 41 95 11 05 63 92.
+    - Example: "358419511056392" -> 03 58 41 95 11 05 63 92 (8 bytes of packed BCD).
 - Timestamp: 4 bytes (uint32, big-endian)
     - Unix time (seconds since epoch) indicating when the packet was generated on the device.

-Following the header+timestamp is the Command-specific body (which may be empty).
+Following the header (which includes the timestamp) is the Command-specific body (which may be empty).

 ## Commands Overview
 The protocol is centered around commands, each packet has a command field that describes the intent for each message.
 - Device to Cloud commands
-    - T (Telemetry): Device → Server (periodic and events; includes an Event field for motion start/stop).
-On startup, devices send a Telemetry packet carrying identification via SensorDataCustomerId along with Versions and NetworkInfo.
+    - T (Telemetry): Device → Server for periodic or event-driven data.
+On startup, devices send a Telemetry packet carrying identification via DataCustomerId along with DataVersions and DataNetworkInfo.
 Configuration is also sent as Telemetry containing a DataKv item.
     - U- (Update Status): Device → Server (asynchronous status updates for update requests)
 - Cloud to device commands
     - A (Acknowledge): Server → Device (for any packet that requires ack)